-The pupil is the dark-colored opening at the center of your eye that lets light in.
+Pupils are the dark-colored openings at the center of your eyes that let light in.
 Doctors can look at your pupils for clues about your health.

 If you notice any sudden change in the size of your pupils and there’s no known reason, see your doctor right away.